 Savings account rates probably won’t beat stock market returns, but they are safe investments with very low risk.
 Savings accounts are a great place to park your emergency fund or other liquid savings that you’ll need to access quickly.
 Although the national interest rate on savings accounts is 0.06 percent, online banks typically offer higher rates.

 To get the best savings rate, it’s essential to do your research; focus on account details including rates.
 You should also gather information about the accounts’ minimum opening deposit, balance requirements, maintenance fees and other fees.
 If you’re considering switching to an online account, make sure it’s the best online savings account for your needs.
+Consider a high-yield savings account if you can meet the minimum balance requirement.

 Interest Rates Trends to Watch

-In addition to the the mid-March rate hike, the Fed is expected to make two additional hikes in 2017, and policymakers are forecasting three rate hikes for 2018.
+In addition to the mid-March rate hike, the Fed is expected to make two additional hikes in 2017, and policymakers are forecasting three rate hikes for 2018.
 These raises might impact the average savings account interest rate you can earn at banks and credit unions, but these changes affect consumers slowly, so don’t expect a big increase anytime soon.
 If you can find an interest rate higher than the 0.06 national average, take advantage of it now.

 Federal Interest Rate History